reema-eilouti/py-gambit/README.md

 - **Knowing that every person in your team needs to understand all aspects of the project, how do you plan to approach the day-to-day work?**

-We plan on scheduling stand up meetings daily to divide the tasks and responsibilities for each team memeber, review previous work and also discuss any challenges we face.
+We plan on scheduling stand up meetings daily to divide the tasks and responsibilities for each team member, review previous work and also discuss any challenges we face.